DanielSSilva/blog/content/draft/Simple-effective-vscode-shortcuts.md

 ## Toggle (primary) side bar
 shortcut: ⌘ + B

 Let's start simple.
 This shortcut toggles the display of the primary side panel.
 If you have the default settings, that's the panel located on the left.
-This is useful if you need more window space for your code or if you are focused on your code/text and don't need any of the external features.
+This is useful if you need more window space for your code or are focused on your code/text and don't need any external features.
 ## Toggle the terminal panel
 (This may vary depending on your keyboard layout & environment)
 shortcut: ⌘ + ;